-In general, you can use a via file to specify any command-line option to a tool, including --via.
-This means that you can call multiple nested via files from within a via file.
+Note --- In general, you can use a via file to specify any command-line option to a tool, includingvia.
+Thi is

 Via file evaluation

 When the linker is invoked it:

 - 1. Replaces the first specified --via via\file argument with the sequence of argument words extracted from the via file, including recursively processing any nested --via commands in the via file. - 2.
 Processes any subsequent --via via\file arguments in the same way, in the order they are presented.